fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Member picker information:** Choice of a federation member that Fogbow Manager will order for resource.
 You can see the required information by each member picker plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#authorization-plugin#member-picker-plugin).

 By default , we are using the plugin that choose in the list by alphabetic order.
-Access [Round Robin Member Picker PLugin  session](http://www.fogbowcloud.org/customazing-deployment#round-robin-member-picker-plugin) for more information.
+Access [Round Robin Member Picker Plugin  session](http://www.fogbowcloud.org/customazing-deployment#round-robin-member-picker-plugin) for more information.
 ``` shell
 # Example:
 member_picker_class=org.fogbowcloud.manager.core.plugins.memberpicker.RoundRobinMemberPickerPlugin